Skip to main content

 Try the Wake Up In the Morning Game in groups to practice the iterative and incremental agile development process.

-Write down 4 steps that a user must do to purchase a product, for example a book on Java, in an online store, and list the preconditions and postconditions for each step.
+Write down four steps that a user must take to purchase a product, for example a book on Java, in an online store, and list the preconditions and postconditions for each step.

 • (AP 1.8.A.1) Comments are written for both the original programmer and other programmers to understand the code and its functionality, but are ignored by the compiler and are not executed when the program is run.